Der kleine Vampir – Neue Abenteuer: Episodes

 Soon, Anton departs with his parents to the farm.
 Rüdiger wants to join to stay out of Jörg sight.
-There is a major problem: how must a vampire travel?
-That's why his coffin is wrapped with paper and Rüdiger dresses up as a human.
-Like this they leave the crypt to head to the railway station.
+This however presents major problem, about how must a vampire travel.
+His coffin is wrapped with paper and Rüdiger dresses up as a human.
+They leave the crypt to head to the railway station.
 At the cemetery they meet Geiermeier.
 He considered Anton and Anna to be vampires, but after latest incidents he believes they are human.
 Due to the disguise, Geiermeier thinks Rüdiger is from Tyrol.
 The children conceive Geiermeier by telling him the package contains 7000 garlic stringent.
 He helps them by carrying the package.
 Just before the train leaves, Geiermeier figures out Rüdiger and Anna are vampires.
 He chases after Anna, but she can escape.
 Jörg is in the Schlottersteins crypt in search for Rüdiger.